Mantoine56/mariouomo/category-implementation-plan.md

 - **2023-04-17**: Successfully migrated existing product metadata categories to the categories table and linked products to their respective categories in the `product_categories` junction table.
 - **2023-04-17**: Verified backend API endpoints for category management through `verify-category-api.js` script.
 - **2023-04-18**: Created basic categories management page with list view and statistics.
 - **2023-04-18**: Implemented tree view for categories with collapsible hierarchy and improved the API to handle various endpoint patterns.
+- **2023-04-19**: Fixed backend API issues by updating the Category entity to properly map to database columns and made category endpoints publicly accessible to ensure consistent data access.